Nikon F-mount teleconverter: Compatibility information

-Nikon AF-I and AF-S teleconverters will only mount original Nikon Nikkor AF-S and AF-I lenses (without modification).
+Nikon AF-S and AF-I teleconverters will only mount original Nikon Nikkor AF-S and AF-I lenses (without modification).
 Modification needs removal of a small part.
 They are not recommended for use with Nikon DX format lenses although it mounts (with modification).

-Although not recommended, teleconverters are used in the Nikon 1 series with Mount Adapter FT1 for extreme telephotos.
+Although not recommended, F-mount teleconverters can be used in the Nikon 1 series with the FT1 mount adapter for extreme telephotos.

+On a Nikon Z-mount camera using an FTZ II (or FTZ) mount adapter, Nikon F-mount teleconverters can be used with lenses that support the teleconverters and that are compatible F-mount lenses.